-Hi, I'm Rene Hernandez.
+Hi, I’m Rene Hernandez.
 I live in Ottawa, Canada with my wife and my computer :).
-I started to get into programming when I was 15 years old by learning a bit of C++ (the old Hello World) in my first PC, and from then on, I was hooked up to become a software developer.
+I got into programming when I was 15 years old by learning a bit of C++ (the old Hello World) in my first PC, and from then on, I was hooked up to become a software developer.
 At the University, I delved into C# and .NET Framework and Python for academic projects while using Java and C++ for programming competitions (e.g., ACM-ICPC).
 In a part-time job, I started working with Ruby, Rails and the Linux ecosystem.

 I consider myself an avid learner, and I always try to keep pushing my limits to explore new stuff that can expand and develop my career.
 I feel comfortable with different technologies such as Ruby, Rails, Golang, Python, Kubernetes, Terraform, etc. On my day-to-day, I focus on DevOps technologies and practices, such as CI/CD processes, monitoring, observability and infrastructure as code.

 I started blogging in 2017 to share my experiences as I learn new things.
 Follow along with me and you may also learn little bits that could be valuable for you.

 To sum up, I blog for several reasons.
 Below I list the most important ones for me: